tobychui/WebStick/README.md

 ## Features

-*Features with the (v3) tag means the feature is designed for WebStick v3 and might not work as expected on WebStick v1 / v2*

-*The v4 firmware can be flashed to WebStick v3*

 - Basic Web Server
 - Directory View
 - Cookie based login system
   - Multi-users support *(v3)*

   - Add / Remove non admin users *(v3)*
 - File Manager

   - File Upload / Download (with multiple-file zip download support)